Blog

 The modern person (a.k.a. you!) may be looking at apps galore when it comes to team communication.
 Before you fall down the rabbit hole of researching and test-driving the dozens of apps out there, our biggest suggestion is that you refine your search by thinking about the pain points you want to address.

 Tired of switching between apps to send a message to your colleague?
 Is email just not cutting it?
-Take a spell to think your team’s needs through, then choose an app based on what you come up with.
+Take a spell to think your team’s needs through, then choose an app based on those priorities.

 Happy chatting!